deuscode/PowerShell-Docs/reference/6/PowerShellGet/New-ScriptFileInfo.md

 Param()
 ```

-This command creates creates a script file New-ScriptFile.ps1 with all of its metadata properties.
+This command creates a script file New-ScriptFile.ps1 with all of its metadata properties.
 The *Verbose* parameter specifies that the command display verbose output.

 ## PARAMETERS

 ### -Author

 Specifies the script author.

 ```yaml